happilymarrieddad/sc-crud-mysql/README.md

 ## Changelog

+- 0.1.1
+  - Added the ability to setup ecryption verification as well.

 - 0.1.0
   - Finished intial build.
 Let me know what you think!
   - I've added encryption.
 Check out the options below for more details.